True or False? An emotional story about your beneficiaries is the most effective way to approach your nonprofit’s appeal letter.

+Now, we’re not saying that you should ditch your stories or how you play on the emotions of your donors.
 However, if you want to build stronger bonds with your donors, you need to use stories that appeal to their sense of donor identity.

 Educational and religious institutions raise more money from individual donors every year than nonprofits in other sectors.
 This isn’t a coincidence.

-They see themselves as living proof that the nonprofit’s mission is being fulfilled.
+They see themselves as living proof that the organization’s mission is being fulfilled.
 They feel a calling to make an investment, so others can benefit from the organization in the same ways they did.

 For example, let’s say you head development for an animal shelter.
 You need funds for your programs that help find a new home for rescued animals.
 Many of your donors are probably pet owners themselves.
-So, play on this part of their personal identity!
+So, play on this part of their identity!

-As you can see, we’re not abandoning the emotional approach!
+As you can see, we’re not abandoning the emotional approach.
 However, we’re not just appealing to emotion for the sake of it.

-The example above can move naturally into the story of one family, whose lives changed because of their new pet!
+The example above can move naturally into the story of one family, whose lives changed because of their new pet.
 Or about one animal, who finally has a proper home and sleeps in a bed after spending months in a cage.

 But if you want donors to make this connection and feel like they are part of something bigger, the other elements of your nonprofit’s appeal letter can’t distract donors from this core message.

-So instead of phrases like “afford an opportunity,” “at the present time,” and “implement,” use “allow,” “now,” and “carry out.”
+Instead of phrases like “afford an opportunity,” “at the present time,” and “implement,” use “allow,” “now,” and “carry out.”

-The Significance of the Sender
+The significance of the sender.

 Have you considered how the sender of your nonprofit’s appeal letter can influence donors?
 Don’t just have your president or a board member put their signature at the bottom of the letter and leave it at that!